NALLEIN/opencv/3rdparty/include/webgpu/README.md

-## Build dawn to enable native implementation for DNN_BACKEND_WGPU  in modules/dnn
+## Build dawn to enable native implementation for DNN_BACKEND_WEBGPU  in modules/dnn

 ### Build dawn